This article may contain compensated links.

 Consider any of the other beautiful (and lesser known) National Parks the country offers.
 If you like diving, then Kornati is the place for you.
 For hiking lovers, add Paklenica and Northern Velebit to the list.
 If you want peace in the middle of the forest, but still have world-class beaches nearby, then Mljet is the best destination to go (and one of my favorite places in the country, but don’t tell anyone! 🤫).

-If you enjoy wine, you’re in for a treat!
+Croatia is wildly underrated when it comes to wine.
+If you enjoy it, you’re in for a surprise!
 Croatian wine is completely off the radar internationally, but it has over a millennium of tradition.
 Do you think Zinfandel is an American variety?
 I’ll burst your bubble here and now!
 The grape is actually called Crljenak Kaštelanski.
 It comes from a small town next to Split, and it found its way to the United States in the mid-19th century.
 No wonder one of the brains behind Napa Valley’s success is also a Croatian: Mike Grgich (actually named Miljenko Grgić)!

 A paradise for red varieties is the Pelješac peninsula.
 Dingač, the best Croatian red, grows there.
 This strong wine is the product of triple insolation: from the direct effect of the sun, and from its reflection both in the rocky soil and the sea, as the vines grow in the slope of a hill.
 The grape variety is called Plavac Mali, but depending on the specific region it grows from it has a different denomination.
 It’s hard to go wrong with any Dingač or Postup.